-- Add cumin, paprika, chillies, salt and pepper, and stir to ensure the vegetables are coated with spices.
+- Add cumin, paprika, red pepper flakes, salt, and pepper, and stir to ensure the vegetables are coated with spices.
 Cook for another 1 minute until fragrant.

 - Once the sauce had thickened, add the eggs.
 Using a spoon, carve a little whole into the tomato mixture and crack the eggs into the dish.
 There should be room in a large skillet to fit up to six eggs easily.

-- Once the eggs are all cracked into the mixture, transfer the skillet to the oven for about 7-10 minutes until eggs are cooked to your liking.
+- Once the eggs are all cracked into the mixture, transfer the skillet to the oven for about 5-8 minutes or until the egg whites are set and the yolks are cooked to your liking.

-- Once cooked, removed from the oven, top with crumbled cheese, cilantro and serve with a side of crusty bread.
+- Once cooked, removed from the oven, top with crumbled feta cheese and cilantro, and serve with a side of crusty bread.

 - Serving Size: 1 serving